-We also prepare teaching candidates in technology integration, ESL and special education strategies, infusion of the arts into the regular curriculum, and how to address the needs of all learners.
+We also prepare teachers in technology integration, ESL and special education strategies, infusion of the arts into the curriculum, and how to address the needs of all learners.

 The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
 NW, Suite 500; Washington, D.C.
-20036; telephone 202-466-7496).
+20036; telephone 202-223-0077).
 This distinction means the college meets or exceeds strict academic standards for excellence in education.
 The college is also one of the top producers of teachers, administrators, counselors and other school professionals in Texas.

 You値l need to be admitted to the teacher education program after obtaining junior status with a 2.75 GPA.
 The necessary degree requirements vary depending on your certification interest.

 For elementary or middle school certification, you値l fulfill the degree requirements for the Bachelor of Science degree in Interdisciplinary Studies.

 The education courses focus on the art of teaching as well as:

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you池e attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,900 students transfer to UNT.
-More information about the center is at transition.unt.edu.